plasterbrain/hugo-modules/README.md

 	ignoreImports = true
 ```

+@TODO Mounting instructions -- these look for assets under *double* "assets," i.e., an asset folder mounted/structured so that "assets" is part of the slug on your production site.
+(So in your project it might be "assets/assets/images/logos/reddit.svg.")

 ### Using local versions
 If you clone this repository to use a local copy of the mods in development, you can use a Go workspace (as of Hugo 0.109.0) to point to the local versions!